Discover Planting and Growing Garbanzo Beans from seed to harvest and enjoy the rich rewards with our “How to Grow Chickpeas” guide.

 Pests and Diseases

-Growing garbanzo beans require care from pests and diseases.
-Cutworms, aphids, chickpea leafminers, pod borers, grasshoppers and beet armyworms are the insects that attack it.
-Application of organic pesticides and neem oil is recommended to deter them.
-Ascochyta blight, root rot, and stem rot are common diseases, these diseases can be prevented by avoiding overwatering and overhead watering.
+The application of organic pesticides and neem oil is recommended to deter them.
+Ascochyta blight, root rot, and stem rot are common diseases, these diseases can be prevented by avoiding overhead and overwatering.